 The director also dabbled in dramatic situations (often mixed with adventure and suspense) in films such as Broken Journey (1948), in which Phyllis Calvert, Margot Grahame, James Donald and others are stranded after their plane crashes in the Arctic; and The Planter’s Wife / Outpost in Malaya (1952), with a post-stardom Claudette Colbert and Jack Hawkins as a couple struggling to keep their Southeast Asia plantation going amidst all sorts of dangers and mishaps.

 Two of Annakin’s out-and-out adventure tales were made for Disney, The Story of Robin Hood and His Merrie Men (1952), starring Richard Todd (who’ll turn 90 next June 11) as Robin Hood; and the highly popular Swiss Family Robinson (1960), with John Mills and Dorothy McGuire as two of the stranded Robinsons.
 Additionally, Annakin directed a few episodes of the television series Disneyland.

-Annakin also directed several war movies, most notably the all-star, Academy Award-nominated The Longest Day (sharing directorial duties with Andrew Marton and Bernhard Wicki), about the invasion of Normandy; and Battle of the Bulge (1965), starring Henry Fonda, Robert Shaw, Robert Ryan, and Dana Andrews.
+Annakin also directed several war movies, most notably the all-star, Academy Award-nominated World War II epic The Longest Day (sharing directorial duties with Andrew Marton and Bernhard Wicki), about the invasion of Normandy; and Battle of the Bulge (1965), starring Henry Fonda, Robert Shaw, Robert Ryan, and Dana Andrews.